ISIR-SYROCO/XDE-DocExamples/_sources/intro.txt

   * Stopped
   * Running

-The transition are triggered by hook function.
+The transition are triggered by hook functions.
 The component can work in a synchronous mode, where the ``updateHook()`` is called periodically, and in an asynchronous mode where the ``updateHook()`` is triggered by events (data on ports for example).